 2. Using hyphens or numbers.

 Again, you want to make your blog name easy to remember and pronounce.
-Don’t use hyphens (“Fashion-Frenzy”) or numbers (“Ways 2 Make Money”) in your name.
+Don’t use hyphens (“Fashion-Frenzy”) or numbers (“Ways 2 Make Money”) in your blog name, because this looks super unprofessional.

 It might be tempting if the name you want is taken, but you’re better off choosing a new name than modifying a name with hyphens or numbers.